tinymce/tinymce-docs/demo/comments.md

 controls: toolbar button
 ---

-## Live example

-These examples display how to add the ability to start or join a conversation by adding comments to the content within the TinyMCE editor.

 ## Comments 1.0 Demo

 In this example, the features in Comments 1.0 are highlighted, including adding a comment, replying to a comment, and deleting a comment.
 For more information on the other Comments 1.0 configuration options, see the [docs]({{ site.baseurl }}/plugins/comments/comments_1.0/).